music-brain88/ReNomIMG/README.md

 http://www.robots.ox.ac.uk/~vgg/data/pets/

 #### 1.Download weight file of YOLO.
-At first, you must install weight file of yolo from url.
+At first, you must install weight file of yolo from http://docs.renom.jp/downloads/weights/yolo.h5

 You can get the file with the following command.